 1. Clearance Sale

-Bump on the discounts for a couple clearance sales every year!
 This is an opportunity to flush out any stock that hasn’t sold in the past 3-6 months.
 Reach out to your shoppers via email and social.
 If you have data on a shopper’s sizes or product preferences, this could be the perfect time to hit them with personalized emails.
-If you can send me an email featuring size 10.5 sandals that are currently on sale, that’s an email that is bound to drive me to purchase.
+If you can send me an email featuring size 10.5 sandals that are currently on sale, I’m going to be much more inclined to make a purchase.

-Another consideration is to have a clearance section accessible to shoppers at all times.
-This way, bargain hunters can check up on deals and you can post old inventory whenever you feel it’s time to clear the shelf space.
+Another thing to consider is to have a clearance section accessible to shoppers at all times.
+This way, bargain hunters can check up on deals, and you can post old inventory whenever you feel it’s time to clear the shelf space.

 2. Flash Sale

-Urgency and FOMO (the fear of missing out) have a serious psychological effect on consumers which makes flash sales a slam dunk way to convert some sales.
-Notify your shoppers of a limited time sale.
-It’s important to build anticipation so send out emails a few days before along with reminders.
-Notify shoppers via social media and also set up an on-site promotion to create urgency on your site.
+Urgency and FOMO (the fear of missing out) have a serious psychological effect on consumers, which makes flash sales a slam-dunk way to convert some sales.
+Be sure to notify your shoppers of a limited-time sale.
+It’s important to build anticipation, so send out emails a few days before, along with reminders.
+Notify shoppers via social media and set up an on-site promotion to create urgency on your site.
 Here’s everything you need to know about running a successful flash sale!

-Sometimes a lack of focus with sales can be its very downfall.
+Sometimes, a lack of focus on sales can be its very downfall.
 If you find that your sales aren’t yielding the results you’ve anticipated, try narrowing the focus.
-Put on a sale that is aimed at a particular type of shopper, product, or need.
-PLNDR almost exclusively runs sales which means they have it down to a science.
-Check out this marketing email showcasing a sales on joggers, a trendy pant style for 2016.
+Run a sale that is aimed at a particular type of shopper, product, or need.
+This will help you with a more dialed-in campaign for personalized and relevant messaging that’s more likely to convert certain audience segments.

 4. Seasonal Sales

 A change in the season may mean that your product line is changing as well.
-This is a great time to market to the bargain hunters who are actively looking for deals and also make room for seasonal stock on your site.
+This is a great time to market to bargain hunters who are actively looking for deals and to make room for seasonal stock on your site.
 But you shouldn’t forget about seasonal holidays as well, such as Valentine’s Day coming up in February or Mother’s Day in May.
 They are perfect gift-giving opportunities, so make sure to plan and start your marketing campaigns early for some recurring wins throughout the year.

 Products may not be selling because of how they have been marketed.
 Sometimes you just need to freshen up the product marketing to get these items to sell.
 Take a look at some quick changes you can make.